COVID-19 Return to Campus Plan

 All areas within will be cleaned and disinfected between use.

 - Conference rooms

-- Maximum occupancies for conference rooms will be reduced, and signs will be posted indicating the maximum number of people permitted in each conference room, unless due to size, the room will be closed.
+- Occupancies for conference rooms will be reduced to meet social distancing standards, unless due to size, the room will be closed.

-- Coffee makers, microwaves, and refrigerators remain available; however, employees must disinfect handles before and after use.
+- Coffee makers, microwaves, and refrigerators remain available; however, employees should disinfect handles and high-touch surfaces before and after use.
 Please maintain proper social distancing while using the kitchen.

-- Employees should not gather in the kitchen.
+- Employees should not gather in the kitchen unless social distancing can be maintained.
 Signs will be posted indicating the maximum number of people permitted in the kitchen at one time.

 - Employees should limit bathroom usage to the facilities closest to their workspace.

 - Soap and water, as well as hand sanitizer, remain readily available in bathrooms.
 Employees should wash hands for 20 seconds using warm water.